Last updated: 21 August 2024

 In January, a 20-year-old, was tried and convicted of sodomy.
 He was flogged with a horse whip in public (20 lashes) and fined $30.

 Thousands of protestors threw stones into a Sharia court in Bauchi, northern Nigeria, in January, and demanded death sentences for the 11 men arrested for belonging to gay organisations.
-The court was forced to suspend the trial and security required to disperse the mob.
+The court was forced to suspend the trial and security was required to disperse the mob.

 Three men between the ages of 18 and 64 were arrested in February.